Demonstrating Software Reliability using Possibly Correlated Tests: Insights from a Conservative Bayesian Approach: Related Work

 \section{Related Work}

 \xingyu{I feel it would be better to place the related work section near the end than at the beginning...
 Because the readers might need to first know what is the binary Markov model we use, what is CBI and what is 2d-CBI etc. to follow this section better...}\kizito{I see the point.
 But I am concerned that many readers like to be motivated before they read the rest of the paper -- in particular, they like to understand why they should care about our work (the "intro"), and how it extends previous work that has already been done.
 So, I moved the related work back to near the beginning.
-I have tried writing it in a way that does not require readers to know details of our work.\xingyu{I see, sure, agreed}}
+I have tried writing it in a way that does not require readers to know details of our work.\xingyu{I see, sure, agreed}} The current paper directly continues our development of statistical techniques for conservative reliability assessment first reported in \cite{SalakoZhao_TSE_2023}.
+Consequently, the related works detailed in that paper continue to be relevant here; we highlight these works in this section.